d2l-ai/d2l-en/chapter_multilayer-perceptrons/backprop.md

 # Forward Propagation, Backward Propagation, and Computational Graphs
 :label:`sec_backprop`

 So far, we have trained our models with minibatch stochastic gradient descent.
 However, when we implemented the algorithm, we only worried about the calculations involved in *forward propagation* through the model.
-When it came time to calculate the gradients, we just invoked the `backward` function, relying on the `autograd` module to know what to do.
+When it came time to calculate the gradients, we just invoked the back propagation function provided by the framework.

 The automatic calculation of gradients profoundly simplifies the implementation of deep learning algorithms.